Lysosome and Its Functions

 - 4Autophagosome;

 1. Primary Lysosome: It is also known as storage granule.
 It is a small sac-like body which is formed from the maturing face of the Golgi bodies.
 This type of lysosome also occurs as monocytes or granulocytes.
-They are surrounded by a single layer of a phospholipid which contains acid hydrolases.
-Generally, the majority of the primary granules combines with phagosomes and finally forms secondary lysosomes.
+A single layer of a phospholipid surround the primary lysosome and it contain enzymes such as hydrolases.
+Typically, phagosomes and most of the primary granules unite together and finally produce secondary lysosomes.

 Functions of Lysosome